 Getting an influenza vaccine — though not 100% effective — is the best way to prevent the misery of the flu and its complications.
 The Centers for Disease Control and Prevention (CDC) recommends annual flu vaccination for everyone age 6 months or older.
 The flu vaccine can lower your risk of getting the flu.
 It also can lower the risk of having serious illness from the flu and needing to stay in the hospital.

 Here are the answers to common questions about flu shots:

-When you get vaccinated, your immune system produces antibodies to protect you from the viruses included in the vaccine.
+When you get vaccinated, your immune system makes antibodies to protect you from the viruses included in the vaccine.
 But antibody levels may decline over time — another reason to get a flu shot every year.

 The CDC recommends annual influenza vaccinations for everyone age 6 months or older.
 Vaccination is especially important for people at high risk of influenza complications, including:

 - Children younger than age 2

 - Residents of nursing homes and other long-term care facilities

 - People who are pregnant or plan to be pregnant during flu season